Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 *Example "Out and Back" Mission for Paddle Wheel Calibration*

-4. Once “out and backs” are complete, power off ANELLO Maritime INS
+5. Once “out and backs” are complete, disable the auto calibration mode through the `NMEA0183 message detailed here <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#autocal-speed-sensor-auto-calibration-control-anello-proprietary>`_ or the `NMEA2000 message detailed here <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#pgn-65282-speed-sensor-auto-calibration-control-anello-proprietary>`_

-5. After you finish other water missions, download the logs from the ANELLO Maritime INS (using the instructions under `Data Collection and Visualization <https://docs-a1.readthedocs.io/en/maritime_ins/getting_started_maritimeins.html#data-collection-visualization>`__ ) and send to ANELLO.
+6. For any questions or assistance with the calibration procedure, please download the logs from the ANELLO Maritime INS (using the instructions under `Data Collection and Visualization <https://docs-a1.readthedocs.io/en/maritime_ins/getting_started_maritimeins.html#data-collection-visualization>`__ ) and send to ANELLO along with your inquiry.

-6. ANELLO will instruct on updating the paddle wheel calibration values.